banner v3 img.2211211504237 min

 When you are arrested in Bartow County Georgia Georgia, the police officer will fill out a form called DDS (Georgia Department of Driver’s Services) Form 1205.
 When DDS views your form, they’ll send you what’s commonly known as the 30-Day Letter.
 That’s because you only have 30 days to request a hearing after you receive the letter.
 If you don’t request a hearing, your license will automatically be suspended.

-Call (770) 637-4555 or fill out our online contact form to set up a free case evaluation today.
+Call 770-919-9525 or fill out our online contact form to set up a free case evaluation with our DUI lawyer today.

 Potential Penalties